daftarproperti/listings-manager/README.md

 ```

 ### Viewing Logs
-Log destination can be configured by setting LOG_CHANNEL environment variable.
+Log destination can be configured by setting `LOG_CHANNEL` environment variable.

-For local development, it's simplest to use LOG_CHANNEL=single or leave it unset.
+For local development, it's simplest to use `LOG_CHANNEL=single` or leave it unset.
 This will write logs to
 `storage/logs/laravel.log`.

-For GCP deployment, set LOG_CHANNEL=gcp to utilize Google Cloud Logging as the log output.
+For GCP deployment, set `LOG_CHANNEL=gcp` to utilize Google Cloud Logging as the log output.
 To view the logs in GCP
 console, go to Logs Explorer (https://console.cloud.google.com/logs), and filter the logs by the log name:
 ```
 logName="projects/{project-name}/logs/app"
 ```

-### Laravel Queue Usage
+### Laravel Queue

 Daftar Properti uses Laravel Queues (https://laravel.com/docs/10.x/queues) to execute time-consuming tasks so that
 the main request handler does not block user requests, for example LLM execution, upload to cloud storage, etc.